poppinlp/js-api-generator/README.md

 Use [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) to construct passed in data.
 Maybe you need [this polyfill](https://github.com/poppinlp/simple-url-search-params) for IE.

-This option will set `Content-Type` to `application/x-www-form-urlencoded` for request header automatically.
+This package will set `Content-Type` to `application/x-www-form-urlencoded` for request header automatically since some browser don't support `URLSearchParams` and they won't add that header even if you use `URLSearchParams` polyfill.
+You could overwrite it by `headers` option.

 ##### FormData

 Use [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) to construct passed in data.

-This option will set `Content-Type` to `multipart/form-data` for request header automatically.
+Browser will set `Content-Type` to `multipart/form-data` for request header automatically.

 ##### JSON

 This option will stringify passed in data to a JSON string by [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

-This option will set `Content-Type` to `application/json` for request header automatically.
+This package will set `Content-Type` to `application/json` instead of `text/plain` for request header automatically since browser won't do that.
+You could overwrite it by `headers` option.

 ##### Origin